Cordell “Corky” Wiseman

-Ashley Green is a Facility Manager with the Maryland-National Capital Park and Planning Commission.
+Ashley Thompson is a Facility Director with the Maryland-National Capital Park and Planning Commission.
 Ashley began her recreation career in 2006 as a Camp Counselor and is a Certified Parks & Recreation Professional.
-She is a member of the National Recreation & Parks Association (NRPA) and the Maryland Recreation & Parks Association (MRPA).
-In 2015, Ashley was a recipient of NRPA’s Young Professional Fellowship.
+She acquired her CYSA (Certified Youth Sports Administrator) Certification in May 2019 and is a past recipient of NRPA’s Young Professional Fellowship.

 At Large Member

 Chris is the Parks Manager with the City of Douglasville, Ga Parks and Recreation Department.
 Chris began his career as a recreation professional in Columbus, Ga where he served in several different positions to include; facility manager, project director and division manager.
 Chris is a member of NRPA, he serves on the Board of Directors for the National Recreation Ethnic Minority Society and he also serves on the GRPA (Georgia Recreation and Parks Association) Board of Trustees as the Programming Network Chair.